 In 1960, Aldo Bianchi returned to Tuscany after spending time in the north of Italy after the war.
 He immediately fell in love with the landscape of Castello di Monsanto but it was his son, Fabrizio, who admired the wines from the cellar.
-Within months, Aldo purchased the estate and moved the family back to Tuscany.
+Within months, Aldo purchased the estate and moved his family back to Tuscany.
 In 1962, the initial vintage of Il Poggio was created marking the first time a Chianti Classico Riserva was bottled from a single vineyard.
 For Monsanto, Il Poggio is truly the mother vineyard; having had massal selections taken from her and used to start the estate’s other Sangiovese vineyards.

 Today the estate, led by Fabrizio’s daughter Laura, farms 72 hectares, 56 of which are devoted Sangiovese.
 Of that total, only 5 1/2 hectares are the Il Poggio Vineyard, so the production of today’s subject wine is small and reserved only for the best vintages.
 In fact, deep under the 18th century castle 2,000 to 3,000 bottles of each vintage of Il Poggio rest undisturbed, forming a living treasure and a historical archive bridge to the past.
 After 35 years of aging, the wines are re-corked and topped off using wine from the same vintage.
 Occasionally bottles are released to the public.